Mobile Home Insurance

 Personal property covers things like your furniture and electronics if they are damaged or stolen.
 Like a renters or homeowners policy, your personal property coverage on your mobile home extends away from home as well.

-Additional Coverage
+Additional coverage

 As stated, coverage like additional living expenses isn't a guarantee with every basic mobile home insurance policy.
-However, you can add it and others with most companies.
+However, you can add it and others to most companies.
 Here are some additional coverage options you can purchase.

 Additional living expenses refers to your insurance company paying for you to live elsewhere in the event your mobile home is being rebuilt or reconstructed after a covered loss.
 Normally, your insurance company will give you a daily coverage monetary limit as well as a duration coverage monetary limit.
 Anything you spend above those limits comes out of your pocket.